 When Manufacturing Data Analytics Ends Up Making You Mad

-Imagine, the founder of a manufacturing data analytics company telling you about how analyzing your machines and analyzing your manufacturing data could ultimately end up really bumming you out?
-That’s exactly what I’m prepared to do.
+Imagine, the founder of a manufacturing data analytics company telling you about how analyzing your machines and analyzing your manufacturing data to increase production could ultimately end up really bumming you out?
+That’s exactly what I’m prepared to do (and in the process, tell you how you could end up improving manufacturing production with the right analytics.)

 It’s true, I speak as an expert at a lot of major manufacturing events and the “data” is overwhelmingly telling me this is the case (data = what good manufacturers tell me).

-Most manufacturers start their journey towards better data by saying, “We just need to know this simple handful of things”.
+Most manufacturers start their journey towards better data by saying, “We just need to know this simple handful of data“.
 The theory being that those simple things would provide some pretty dramatic improvements.

 It makes sense on paper, but it always ends with manufacturers being really frustrated.
 Then, they do one of two things…